NYPD judge recommends firing officer in Eric Garner death

-The final decision on whether to fire Officer Daniel Pantaleo over his role in the death of Eric Garner will be made by the city's police commissioner later this month, but the department suspended Pantaleo from duty shortly after the judge's decision became public.
+In this May 13, 2019, file photo, New York City Police Officer Daniel Pantaleo leaves his house in the Staten Island borough of New York.
+An administrative judge on Friday, Aug.
+2,2019, has recommended firing Pantaleo, a New York City police officer accused of using a chokehold in the 2014 death of Eric Garner.
+(AP Photo/Eduardo Munoz Alvarez, File)

-Mayor Bill de Blasio hailed the judge's report as "a step toward justice and accountability."
+The city's police commissioner will make a final decision this month on whether to fire Officer Daniel Pantaleo, who is white, for his role in Eric Garner's death.
+Pantaleo was suspended shortly after the judge's decision became public, about two weeks after federal prosecutors closed the book on criminal charges.

-"Today, for the first time in these long five years, the system of justice is working," de Blasio said.
-"I hope this will now bring the Garner family a sense of closure and the beginning of some peace."
+Mayor Bill de Blasio hailed the judge's report as "a step toward justice and accountability," while Pantaleo's lawyer and a union leader said it penalized an officer for properly doing his job.
+The lawyer said he will appeal to state court if Pantaleo is fired.

 "It's past time for Mayor Bill de Blasio and the NYPD to end their obstruction, stop spreading misleading talking points and finally take action for my son," she said in a statement.